 How to Use FLOOR Function in Excel?

 It is very simple and easy to use.
-Let understand the working of the FLOOR Function by some examples.
+Let us understand the working of the FLOOR Function with some examples.

 Suppose we have a list of products with their selling prices, discount percentage, discounted price, and we want the discounted prices to be rounded to the nearest multiple of the significance.

 Applying the above FLOOR formula to other cells, we have